-The National Institute of Drug Abuse reports that illicit drug usage cost the health care industry over $11 billion each year.
+The National Institute on Drug Abuse reports that illicit drug use costs the health care industry over $11 billion each year.
 This statistic is tremendous and makes people listen, but it does not necessarily mean that individuals process what they hear.
 They may feel jarred by the number, but they can just as quickly turn their attention to other issues.
+It’s as if society has turned a deaf ear to drug addiction today!

 Changing Opinions on Drug Usage